Blindsight (Watts novel): Reception

 Carl Hayes, in his review for Booklist, wrote, "Watts packs in enough tantalizing ideas for a score of novels while spinning new twists on every cutting-edge motif from virtual reality to extraterrestrial biology."
 Kirkus Reviews said about the book, "Watts carries several complications too many, but presents nonetheless a searching, disconcerting, challenging, sometimes piercing inquisition."
 Jackie Cassida in her review for Library Journal wrote, "Watts continues to challenge readers with his imaginative plots and superb storytelling."
 Publishers Weekly wrote, "Watts puts a terrifying and original spin on the familiar alien contact story."

 Elizabeth Bear, an award-winning author in the science fiction field, declared the following:

 It's my opinion that Peter Watts's Blindsight is the best hard science fiction novel of the first decade of this millennium – and I say that as someone who remains unconvinced of all the ramifications of its central argument.
 Watts is one of the crown princes of science fiction's most difficult subgenre: his work is rigorous, unsentimental, and full of the sort of brilliant little moments of synthesis that make a nerd's brain light up like a pinball machine.
 But he's also a poet – a damned fine writer on a sentence level...

 Adaptations

 In October 2020 a non-commercial Blindsight short film was released.
 Watts describes it as, "snatches of Blindsight recalled by Siri Keeton during one of his waking interludes in the aftermath of that novel.
 Spectacular highlights arranged in reverse order, Memento-like".
+In April 2025, Neill Blomkamp was set to adapt the novel into a feature film.